Yoggys-Graph/Penetration-Teating--CTF-/README.md

 - Misconfigurations are common attack vectors
 - Automation speeds up but understanding is key
 - Always think like an attacker AND defender

 ---

-👨‍💻 Author

-Your Name
-Cybersecurity Analyst | Penetration Tester | CTF Player

-- 💼 Building real-world cybersecurity skills
-- 🔐 Passionate about ethical hacking
-- 📈 Continuously learning and improving

----

-⭐ Support

-If you find this portfolio valuable:

-- ⭐ Star the repository
-- 🔁 Share with others
-- 💬 Give feedback

----